silver13/BoldClash-BWHOOP-B-03/README.md

  - Motor Filter Frequencies:  motor filters are adjustable by a frequency instead of a decimal value.
  - AUTOBIND Has been added.
 Set a fixed ID in your TX.
 Stick gesture comand up-up-up to turn on autobind.
 Quad will flash once.
 Stick gesture Down-Down-Down will save your fixed ID.
 Unplug battery and plug in to verify.
 No more power cycling TX to bind.

- ## Bikemike's Blheli 4way Interface Support(from Betaflight) 15.03.18
+ ## Bikemike's Blheli 4way Interface Support(from Betaflight) 15.03.18 (Yets)

 This commit enables flashing and configuring Blheli using the Silverware FC.

  - FC must have MOSFETS and motor pulldown resistors removed
  - In hardware.h file comment in either define USE_ESC_DRIVER or define USE_DSHOT_DRIVER_BETA coupled with define USE_SERIAL_4WAY_BLHELI_INTERFACE